 - I can develop materials that they can share with their subscribers.

 - I can help them diversify their streams of income.
 (Same as a Photographer)

 - I can offer my services for additional help and more advanced projects.(Same as a Photographer)

 How Do we Apply This to Our Logo?

 We base our concept on the common grounds between our customer profiles.
 So that if we do our job correctly it should convey what is novel, familiar and desirable.

 In this case that means the theme for the logo has to be along the lines of the following:

-- It has to be personable since so much of my familiarity with these two groups is based on first hand experience.
+- It has to be personable since as much of my interactions with these two groups is in the real world as it is online.

 - It has to convey usefulness since the goal is to make the processes of the two groups easier and more affordable.